How to Become a Project Manager: Skills, Requirements, and Career Guide

-We've compiled thousands of job descriptions for project managers to record the most common requirements to save you time.
+We've compiled thousands of job descriptions for Product Managers to record the most common requirements to save you time.
 While preparing for interviews, keep in mind specific times you've demonstrated these skills.

 - Running daily standups and other planning meetings such as refinements or sprint planning

 - Experience with Agile Teams & Planning